 6 signs that you need to change your spark plugs

-The sound you hear when your car idles should be smooth and consistent.
-If idling sounds jittery or makes your car excessively vibrate, get your spark plugs checked immediately.
+The vehicle should idle smoothly and consistently.
+If the idling is jittery or makes your car vibrate excessively, get your spark plugs checked immediately.

 Your car may run, but it might experience occasional misfires during your driving.
 With worn spark plugs, all cylinders can’t function properly.
 You also run a risk of increased emissions.